5 Tips for Improving U.S./Canada Border Clearance Efficiency

-- NAFTA benefits.
-The North American Free Trade Agreement (NAFTA) eliminates tariffs on all qualified products traveling between the United States, Canada, and Mexico.
-Eligibility is determined through NAFTA’s complex “rules of origin” that set specific standards for “domestic content” and other considerations.
-Determining eligibility can be quite difficult since a product may contain percentages of components from non-NAFTA countries and still qualify.
+- USMCA benefits.
+The North American Free Trade Agreement (USMCA) eliminates tariffs on all qualified products traveling between the United States, Canada, and Mexico.
+Eligibility is determined through USMCA’s complex “rules of origin” that set specific standards for “domestic content” and other considerations.
+Determining eligibility can be quite difficult since a product may contain percentages of components from non-USMCA countries and still qualify.
 As a result, many businesses rely on their experienced logistics provider or customs broker to determine eligibility and apply for benefits on their behalf.

 - Duty drawback.
 Another program shippers are often surprised to learn about, duty drawback allows a qualified shipper to recoup up to 99 percent of duties, taxes, and fees paid on imported products that are subsequently exported or destroyed.
 This program requires meticulous record keeping and documentation but can result in significant windfalls for qualified businesses.
 But a business must be proactive in applying for drawback reimbursement.